RishikeshBavireddy/SPICE/README.md

 ## 1. DC Operating Point Analysis

-The **DC operating point** (also called the bias point or Q-point) is the set of node voltages and currents in a circuit when only DC sources are applied.
+The **DC operating point** (also called the bias point) is the set of node voltages and currents in a circuit when only DC sources are applied.
 It is used to check biasing conditions in circuits like amplifiers.

 ### Example: Voltage Divider